Ford recalls 737,000 U.S. vehicles over software and fire-risk issues | Headlines

 Ford recalls 737,000 U.S. vehicles over software and fire-risk issues

+The automaker is recalling 345,451 of its 2020-2022 Ford Escape and 2021-2022 Ford Bronco Sport vehicles with 1.5L engines because the engine oil separator housing could crack and develop an oil leak that might cause an engine fire.
+Ford said it had reports of at least eight fires that may be related to the issue but no related injuries or crashes.

 Ford Motor Co is recalling 737,000 vehicles in the United States over a part that could develop an oil leak and a software error that could hinder braking, it said on Friday.

-The automaker is recalling 345,451 of its 2020-2022 Ford Escape and 2021-2022 Ford Bronco Sport vehicles with 1.5L engines because the engine oil separator housing could crack and develop an oil leak that would cause a fire.
+The automaker is recalling 345,451 of its 2020-2022 Ford Escape and 2021-2022 Ford Bronco Sport vehicles with 1.5L engines because the engine oil separator housing could crack and develop an oil leak that might cause an engine fire.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)